-- at the campus within three (3) years of the end of the U.S. military service of his or her intention to return to Delaware Tech.
-However, a student who is hospitalized or recovering from an illness or injury incurred in or aggravated during the U.S. military service must have notified the Coordinator for Veterans and Service Members within two (2) years after recovering from the illness or injury of his or her intent to return to Delaware Tech. - (5) The student did not receive a dishonorable or bad conduct discharge or have been sentenced in U.S. court-martial proceedings.
+- 4. The student must have notified the Veterans and Service Members Counselor at the campus within three (3) years of the end of the U.S. military service of his or her intention to return to Delaware Tech.
+However, a student who is hospitalized or recovering from an illness or injury incurred in or aggravated during the U.S. military service must have notified the Veterans and Service Members Counselor within two (2) years after recovering from the illness or injury of his or her intent to return to Delaware Tech. - 5.
+The student did not receive a dishonorable or bad conduct discharge or have been sentenced in U.S. court-martial proceedings.

-Students should contact the Coordinator for Veterans and Service Members at the campus of their enrollment to determine their eligibility for readmission under this Policy.
+Students should contact the Veterans and Service Members Counselor at the campus of their enrollment to determine their eligibility for readmission under this Policy.